Definition: a kind of long and thin optical waveguides which can be bent to some degree

 An important distinction is that between single-mode and multimode fibers:

-- Multimode fibers have a larger core and/or a larger index difference between core and cladding, so that they support multiple modes with different intensity distributions (Figure 2).
+- Multimode fibers have a larger core and/or a larger index difference between core and cladding, so that they support multiple modes (possibly hundreds of more) with different intensity distributions (Figure 3).
 In this case, the spatial profile of light exiting the fiber core depends on the launch conditions, which determine the distribution of power among the spatial modes.

 Single-mode fibers are also normally used for fiber lasers and amplifiers.
 Multimode fibers are often used, e.g., for the transport of light from a laser source to the place where it is needed, particularly when the light source has a poor beam quality and/or the high optical power requires a large mode area.